kokobd/cabal-hoogle/README.md

 ```

 Then, run `cabal build all` on your project, so that cabal will build haddock and
-hoogle files for your local packages and dependencies
+hoogle files for your local packages and dependencies.

+> Adding `--enable-documentation --haddock-hoogle --haddock-html` to your build command won't work for dependencies as I tried.

 ### Generate
 ```